 Village St-Paul: the repair of the antique dealers

 These hidden squares are forming a little village in the heart of the Marais.
 It’s also considered to be one of the best streets in the Marais.
 It is the perfect place to find an art piece or an antique.
 Here, more than 200 antique dealers are opening every day, even on Sundays!
-You will find here every style you want, from the Middle Age to the seventies, and also brand new style with the recent installation of modern designers.
+You will find here every style you want, from the Middle Age to the seventies, and also brand new style with the recent installation of modern designers (learn more about the best designers of the Marais).
 You get to this little village by various passages and arrive in just a few seconds in a completely other atmosphere than the noisy one of the nearby Rivoli and Seine streets.
-I advise you to go to a cheap and good restaurant, Le Chanard, located at 8 rue St Paul, with an atmosphere of a little Parisian bistro!
+I advise you to go to a cheap and good restaurant, Le Chanard, located at 8 rue St Paul, with an atmosphere of a little Parisian bistro (read more about Parisian bistro)!
 The complete “village” is between four streets: St Paul, Jardins St Paul, Ave Maria and Charlemagne.

 Rue des Rosiers: Jewish ambiance